neillturner/kitchen-ansible/README.md

 A Test Kitchen Provisioner for Ansible

-The provisioner works by passing the ansible repository based on attributes in .kitchen.yml & calling ansible-playbook.
+The provisioner works by passing the ansible repository based on attributes in `.kitchen.yml` & calling `ansible-playbook`.

-It installs Ansible on the server and runs ansible-playbook using host localhost.
+It installs Ansible on the server and runs `ansible-playbook` using host localhost.

-Has been tested against the Ubuntu 1204 and Centos 6.5 boxes running in vagrant/virtualbox.
+Has been tested against the Ubuntu 12.04 and Centos 6.5 boxes running in vagrant/virtualbox.

 ## Requirements
 You'll need a driver box without a chef installation so ansible can be installed.

 ## Installation & Setup
-You'll need the test-kitchen & kitchen-ansible gem's installed in your system, along with kitchen-vagrant or some other suitable driver for test-kitchen.
+You'll need the test-kitchen & kitchen-ansible gems installed in your system, along with [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant) or some other suitable driver for test-kitchen.

 Please see the Provisioner Options (https://github.com/neillturner/kitchen-ansible/blob/master/provisioner_options.md).